-- Creating data tables that include descriptive characteristics of patient cohorts treated for the most common types of cancer—including breast, colorectal, prostate, lung, and melanoma—within the 130 healthcare systems affiliated with PCORnet’s partner networks.
+PCORnet’s second commitment is to create data tables that include descriptive characteristics of patient cohorts treated for the most common types of cancer (including breast, colorectal, prostate, lung, and melanoma) within PCORnet’s 130 healthcare systems.

-- Planning a Cancer Collaborative Research Group (CRG) within PCORnet that will convene patients, clinicians and investigators to: 1) identify and prioritize top research questions; 2) develop approaches for using real-world electronic data to address unmet research needs in cancer prevention, diagnosis, and treatment; and 3) reduce disparities in cancer care and outcomes.
+PCORnet’s final commitment is to build a Cancer Collaborative Research Group (CRG) affiliated with PCORnet that brings together teams of patients, clinicians, and investigators to 1) identify and prioritize our nation’s top cancer research questions; 2) develop approaches for using real-world electronic data to address unmet research needs in prevention, diagnosis, and treatment of cancer; and 3) reduce disparities in cancer care and outcomes.

 PCORnet’s efforts to this commitment are well underway, with the details of its Cancer CRG concept submitted to PCORI’s executive committee on July 15, 2016 and the notice of interest process initiated.
 A PCORnet Cancer CRG Planning Committee has also been established.
 This committee is led by patients, clinicians and investigators from our Greater Plains Collaborative (GPC) Clinical Data Research Network (CDRN) focused on breast cancer, Kaiser Permanente & Strategic Partners Patient Outcomes Research to Advance Learning (PORTAL) CDRN focused on colorectal cancer, and the American BRCA Outcomes and Utilization of Testing (ABOUT) Patient-Powered Research Network (PPRN) focused on hereditary breast and ovarian cancer.